Chillu1/ModiBuff/README.md

 ### Modifier Actions

 Sometimes we need extra control of what happens inside the modifier, with game logic.
-This can be achieved with modifier actions, currently there's two: Refresh and ResetStacks.
+This can be achieved with modifier actions, currently there's three: Refresh, ResetStacks and CustomStack.

 Here we have a delayed add damage, that triggers after 2 seconds.
 But if a unit takes a "StrongHit", it will reset the timer.